nvpro-samples/vk_lod_clusters/docs/clas_allocation.md

 ![image illustrating the streaming operations](lod_allocation.png)

-The goal of the persistent CLAS allocator is to provide a persistent CLAS memory location with a fixed budget CLAS buffer.
+The goal of the persistent CLAS (Cluster Level Acceleration Structure) allocator is to provide a persistent CLAS memory location with a fixed budget CLAS buffer.
 This means we need to move the CLAS only once from its scratch space to a permanent location.
 We later reclaim that memory when the group owning the CLAS is unloaded.